pr0ggy/kanta/README.md

 - **thatCalling**: Defines the callable subject of validation
 - **withArgs**: (*optional*) Defines arguments to pass to the callable during the test
-- **throwsExceptionSatisfying**: Defines a single validator callable or a list of such callables that will receive the exception expected to be thrown by the callable as an argument and either return successfully or throw an an instance of Kida\Validation\ValidationFailureException.
+- **throwsExceptionSatisfying**: Defines a single validator callable or a list of such callables that will receive the exception expected to be thrown by the callable as an argument and either return successfully or throw an instance of Kanta\Validation\ValidationFailureException.
 The assertion fails if any of these validators fail, or if the callable subject fails to throw an exception.
 - **orFailBecause**: Defines a summary of the reason why the assertion would fail

 ## Validators